uclahs-cds/pipeline-call-sSNV/README.md

 #### 1. `SomaticSniper` v1.0.5.0
 Compare a pair of tumor and normal BAM files and output an unfiltered list of single nucleotide positions that are different between tumor and normal, in VCF format.
 #### 2. Filter out ambiguous positions.
 This takes several steps, listed below, and starts with the same input files given to `SomaticSniper`.
+These are used to generate a list of high confidence indels to assist SNV filtering.
 ##### a.
-Get pileup summaries
+Get indel pileup summaries
 Summarize counts of reads that support reference, alternate and other alleles for given sites.
 This is done for both of the input BAM files and the results are used in the next step.
 ##### b.
-Filter pileup outputs
+Filter indel pileup outputs
-Use `samtools.pl varFilter` to filter each pileup output (tumor and normal), then further filters each to keep only indels with QUAL > 20. `samtools.pl` is packaged with `SomaticSniper`.
+Use `samtools.pl varFilter` to filter each pileup output (tumor and normal), then further filter each to keep only indels with QUAL > 20. `samtools.pl` is packaged with `SomaticSniper`.
 ##### c.
 Filter SomaticSniper VCF
 Use `snpfilter.pl` (packaged with `SomaticSniper`):
 i. filter VCF using normal indel pileup (from step `b`).